 Dr. Hoogstra and his wife Ranae have two children, Lindsey and Ryan (married to Emily), and the whole family has been actively involved with Kenya Hope.
 He has been a board member since 2009 and has made a number of trips to Kenya to serve at the Hope Centers.

-Dr. Steven Snyder - Byron Center, Michigan - Vice Chairman
+Dr. Steven Snyder - Byron Center, MI - Vice Chairman

 Steve Synder has a busy dental practice in Byron Center, Michigan but makes time every year to visit one of the Kenya Hope Centers to treat dental patients.
 He has served as a board member for several years, and has recruited many for the West Michigan team.
 Steve is married to Linda, and they have four sons and two grand children.
 Their son Aaron has made several trips to serve in Kenya as well.
 Steve and Linda are active members of Byron Center First Christian Reformed Church.